Alexander the Great of Macedon | Student Handouts

 Louvre Bust of Alexander the Great Death of Alexander the Great Siege of Tyre Battle of Arbela Map of Alexander's Empire

-Alexander the Great Biography Workbook Alexander Discovering the Body of Darius Macedonia, Alexander the Great, and the Hellenistic World Workbook
+Alexander the Great Biography Workbook Alexander Discovering the Body of Darius Birth of the Hellenistic World History Workbook

-Alexander the Great Biography Workbook Alexander Discovering the Body of Darius Macedonia, Alexander, and the Hellenistic World Workbook
+Alexander the Great Biography Workbook Alexander Discovering the Body of Darius Birth of the Hellenistic World History Workbook

 Beyond Persia, Alexander's conquests extended into Egypt, where he founded the city of Alexandria, and further east into Central Asia and the Indian subcontinent.
 His encounter with King Porus at the Battle of the Hydaspes River showcased his relentless ambition and adaptability.
 Despite facing challenging geographical and climatic conditions, Alexander's campaigns never ceased until his troops, weary and longing for home, compelled him to return.